This information provides guidance for men on sexual activity during cancer treatment.

 Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications

-If your partner is pregnant during your treatment, consider using a condom each time you have vaginal sex.
-We don’t know if the medications in your semen would pose any risk to the fetus, but scientific studies on animals suggest this is possible.
+If your partner is pregnant during your treatment, we don’t know if the medications in your semen would pose any risk to the fetus.
+Scientific studies on animals suggest this is possible, so we recommend using a condom each time you have sex.
 See the section “Barrier Devices” for more information.Back to top

 - You can buy condoms at any drug store.
 We recommend latex condoms, but if you or your partner is allergic to latex, use polyurethane condoms.

 - Spermicides do not provide any added protection.